 We welcome applications from young adults who enjoy living in community close to nature and who are passionate about contributing to the Great Turning – the transition to a world that is healthy and just, ecologically and socially.
 Experience with meditation, compassionate listening, gardening, and camping is beneficial but not essential.
 We are aiming to form a diverse learning community with a range of identities and life experiences.
 Most of all, we are looking for people who are curious about the world and ready to connect with other living beings.

-Touching the Earth takes place at the Edelglass Homestead in Marlboro, VT, on the southern foothills of Vermont’s Green Mountains.
+Touching the Earth takes place at the Edelglass Homestead in Marlboro, VT, in the southern foothills of Vermont’s Green Mountains.

 The homestead has hosted permaculture workshops, academic conferences and talks, and Buddhist meditation retreats, as well as workshops on practical skills.
 Over the years, hundreds of volunteers have lived with the Edelglass family, helping them tend the land.

-Your program fee will go toward the cost of meals and lodging, a living wage for our staff, and program expenses like insurance and materials.
-The program fee does not cover travel to and from the Edelglass Homestead.
+Your program fee will go toward the cost of meals and lodging, a living wage for our staff, and other necessary program expenses.
+The program fee does not cover travel to and from Marlboro, Vermont.

 Scholarships